smitajit/es-rest-mock/README.md

                 .expectError(new IOException("mocked exception"))
                 .mock();
 ```
-In above code we are expecting an error for method GET and for endPoint "/_cat/indices"
+The above code snippet expects an error for method GET and for endPoint "/_cat/indices"

 We can add more generic endPoint matching by providing Regular expression for endpoint ex : "/_cat/.*"
-The builder also support expecting for headers and parameters

-Note : The above mock contexts will be stores in ThreadLocal cache.
-To use the mocking accors multiple threads use useGlobal().
+Note : The above mock contexts will be stored in ThreadLocal cache.
+To use the mocking across multiple threads, use useGlobal().
-ThreadLocal contexs will have more priority than the Global contexts.
+ThreadLocal contexts is of higher priority than the Global contexts.

 # Dependency
 ```xml